Altinity/altinityknowledgebase/content/en/altinity-kb-dictionaries/partial-updates.md

 description: >
     Partial updates
 ---

-Clickhouse able to fetch from a source only updated rows.
-You need to define `update_field` section:
+Clickhouse is able to fetch from a source only updated rows.
+You need to define `update_field` section.

-We have a table in an external source MySQL, PG, HTTP, ....
+As an example, We have a table in an external source MySQL, PG, HTTP, ... defined with the following code sample:

-Let's use for this example Clickhouse.

 ```sql
 CREATE TABLE cities